 But what if sensation activities don’t interest you or tire you?
 How much of these activities can you do, and how much will you enjoy doing them?
 If sensation is a talent you rely upon, it will come easily.
 However, if you’re an intuitive like me, it may be a challenge.
 I need to know that everything is in its place, or my environment feels overwhelming.
 Many intuitives choose to keep their homes stable and unchanging.
 One intuitive friend hasn’t moved so much as a chair in 15 years.
 She has created a set environment that works for her, allowing her to concentrate on her writing and her inner world.

 Jung developed his system of typology from his own experience — from observing himself, his family members, his colleagues and his patients, and learning how they behaved at home.
 Typology is built into human nature and is the ultimate inner journey.
 It’s both a form of hard-wiring and a form of revelation.
 The more aware we are of the typological aspects of any situation, the more at ease we feel.

 Home is the source of intimacy and relationships, the place where we learn how to develop empathy, self-awareness and respect for one another’s uniqueness.
 It’s where pay attention to our needs and learn to navigate the needs of others.
 And it’s the laboratory where we grow in understanding and begin to live as our true selves.

-Sally Keil is a psychological counselor who writes about mythology, dreams, the work of C.G.
-Jung and women’s lives.
+Sally V. Keil is a psychological counselor who also writes about mythology, dreams, and women’s lives.
 Her latest book is To Live in the World as Ourselves: Self-Discovery and Better Relationships through Jung’s Typology.